moveit/moveit.ros.org/install/source/index.markdown

     source $HOME/.bashrc

+New sessions will automatically update the `PATH`, so this is only necessary for your current session.

 To use caching just *for specific projects*, set the `CC` and `CXX` environment variables before invoking `make`, `cmake`, `catkin_make` or `catkin build`.

 **Note**: `ccache` can only cache compiler output if the compiler actually outputs something.